 On the Harry Potter Trail in Edinburgh

 Are your kids Harry Potter mad?
 One of the best fun and value city tours we’ve come across is in J.K.
 Rowling’s home town of Edinburgh.
 On The Harry Potter Edinburgh trail a potions master or witch will enlighten you on the locations that inspired J.K.
 Rowling.
 And at the same time teach you spells that can stop traffic.
 All for just a small donation to the wizarding fund.
-Read on for a round up of Edinburgh’s Potter magic…
+Read on for a round up of Edinburgh’s Harry Potter walking tour magic…

 I am a witch

 “I need to warn you I am a witch.
 It comes with the job and I don’t understand any of this muggle traffic.” says the Potter Trail tour guide Charlotte Leandro.

 She then proceeds to lead us towards the muggle traffic of a main Edinburgh junction.
 If you are a parent you might find this slightly terrifying.
 But fear not.
 At the start of your Harry Potter walking tour you will be given a wand.
 And taught a traffic stopping spell.
 And hurrah, it seems to work.
 But then Edinburgh is a magical place.
 After all it invented Harry Potter.